samuelmugisha/PZloUfgAVLrygNj1/README.md

 ## 📌 Project Overview

-This project was developed as part of the **Apziva Machine Learning Program**, where the objective was to design an intelligent system to **identify, rank, and continuously improve candidate selection** for specific job roles.
+This project objective was to design an intelligent system to **identify, rank, and continuously improve candidate selection** for specific job roles.

 The solution tackles a real-world hiring challenge:

-How can we automatically identify the best candidates for a role and continuously improve rankings using human feedback?
+**How can we automatically identify the best candidates for a role and continuously improve rankings using human feedback?**

 To solve this, the system leverages a combination of: